Length: 6,918 words

 Estimated reading time: 50 minutes

-This guide has almost 400 pages of advanced, actionable insights into on-page SEO for ecommerce.
+This e-commerce SEO guide has almost 400 pages of advanced, actionable insights into on-page SEO for ecommerce.
+This is the fourth out of 8 chapters.

 Please share and link to this guide if you liked it.